OpenTermsArchive/contrib-versions/Bbc/Privacy Policy.md

 *   so you can get notifications from us
 *   so we can show you more things we think you'll like, based on what you do
 *   so you can post comments
-*   so you can upload your contributions to us
+*   so you can upload your contribution to us

 **g.
 Sometimes we'll tell your parents about your activities**

-For example, if you're under 13 and your parent has asked to see every creation you upload, we'll share it with them before it goes public.
+For example, if you enter one of our competitions, we might contact your parent.

 **h.
-When we contact you**
+When we can contact you**

-Sometimes we'll need to get in touch with you but we'll always follow these rules.
+Sometimes we need to get in touch with you but we'll always follow these rules.

 **i.
 It's safe to use us**